atheriel/rtrace-proposal/isc-proposal.md

     interface.
 Estimated to take up to two weeks.
 This would be signified by a “0.1” release of these artifacts.

+2. Delivery of the proposed port to Docker.
+Estimated to take a few days.

-2. Delivery of the proposed ports to Windows and Docker of the R sampling portion of the library.
+3. Delivery of the proposed port to Windows of the R sampling portion of the library.
 Estimated to take up to two weeks.

-3. Delivery of support for mixed-mode R and C/C++ stack sampling, again Linux-first.
+4. Delivery of support for mixed-mode R and C/C++ stack sampling, again Linux-first.
 Estimated to take up to a month, and would be signified by a second release of the artifacts.

-4. Delivery of wrap-up work, including a substantive blog post, integration into **jointprof**, and submission of one or more packages to CRAN.
+5. Delivery of wrap-up work, including a substantive blog post, integration into **jointprof**, and submission of one or more packages to CRAN.
 Estimated to take up to two weeks.